All Episodes

 You think it's going to be appealed again?

-Ultimately this is gonna continue to make its way, and I think this will be a healthy thing.
+And I think this will be a healthy thing.

 I mean, the courts essentially have said, Missouri, you're likely to prevail on the merits.

-So there's gonna be more testimony.
+So there's going to be more testimony.

-There's gonna be more depositions.
+There's going to be more depositions.

-I mean, I took when I was attorney general, right before I got sworn into the Senate, took the deposition of Anthony Fauci, and it was I mean, this guy, um, the more and more we learn, the more and more we know he lied.
+I mean, I took when I was attorney general right before I got sworn into the Senate, took the deposition of Anthony Fauci.

-And so I think you're gonna have more discovery come out, but in the meantime, they're prevented the courts that join them from this kind of communication, this sort of coercion with these social media companies.
+The courts have joined them from this kind of communication, this sort of coercion with these social media companies.

-Um it was pretty brazen.
+It was pretty brazen.

-I mean, again, Sean, they were they were at the podium talking about this, Jin Saki, they created a disinformation governance board.
+I mean, again, Sean, they were at the podium talking about this, Ginsaki.

 I mean, these folks are playing for keeps, and we've got to be up to the challenge and push back.